talsec/Free-RASP-Flutter/README.md

   );
 }
 ```
-If you are developing only for one of the platforms, you can leave the callback definition for the other one, i.e., delete the other callback definition.

 Visit our [wiki](https://github.com/talsec/Free-RASP-Community/wiki/Threat-detection) to learn more details about the performed checks and their importance for app security.